Preparing for Funding Overview

 May 9, 2018 | By Vela Wood

-Office Hours is a podcast hosted by Vela Wood venture attorneys Kevin Vela and Aaron Terwey covering general issues related to small businesses and startups.
+Office Hours is a podcast hosted by venture attorneys at Vela Wood covering general issues related to small businesses and startups.
 Preparing For Funding is a series of Office Hours episodes about getting your company’s legal house in order before taking on funding.

 - In this episode, Kevin and Aaron discuss why your company’s legal matters, lifestyle businesses v. venture-backed businesses, whether you should form your entity as a corporation or LLC, implications of the new tax code, and the filing requirements for entity formation.

 - In this episode, we discuss the difference between vesting and reverse vesting, confidentiality agreements and assignment of intellectual property, restricted stock and 83(b) elections, ROFR, and Class F founders stock.